jbruws/acsim/README.md

    `git clone https://github.com/jbruws/acsim.git`

    `cd acsim`

+   **DO NOT** change directory afterwards, as this will break relative paths in `setup.sh` script.
+Just launch everything from the `acsim` directory.

-3. Once you're in the `acsim` directory, run the `setup.sh` script, either with `SQLITE` argument and no username or `POSTGRES` argument and username you wish to use to connect to the database.
+4. Once you're in the `acsim` directory, run the `setup.sh` script, either with `SQLITE` argument and no username or `POSTGRES` argument and username you wish to use to connect to the database.
 Here's examples:

     - `./setup.sh POSTGRES postgres`